Infant Mortality in North Carolina

 racial and geographic variation exists in the state.

-During the past ten years the infant death rate in North Carolina
+The infant death rate in North Carolina has decreased

 Data